'Freedom Parade': Drawing in Sketchbook

 'Love 2 Be There': Collage Drawing in Sketchbook

-Drawing Tools in order of above photo:
+Drawing Tools in order of the above photo:

 Blue 13 Prang Pencil Crayon,